FO Model Checking of Interval Graphs: Preliminaries

 \subsection{First Order Properties}

 In this subsection, we introduce concepts from logic and model theory which we use.
 A {\em first order (FO) sentence} is a formula with no free variables with the usual logical connectives and quantification allowed only over variables for elements (vertices in the case of graphs).
 A {\em monadic second order (MSO) sentence} is a formula with no free variables with the usual logical connectives where, unlike in \FO sentences, quantification over subsets of elements is allowed.
-An {\em \FO property} is a property expressible by an \FO sentence; similarly, an {\em MSO property} is a property expressible by an MSO sentence.
-Finally, the {\em quantifier rank} of a formula is the maximum number of nested quantifiers in it.
+An {\em \FO property} is a property expressible by an \FO sentence; similarly, an {\em \MSO property} is a property expressible by an \MSO sentence.
+Finally, the {\em quantifier rank} of a formula is the maximum number of nested quantifiers.

 \FO sentences are closely related to the so-called Ehrenfeucht-Fra{\"\i}ss\'e games.
-The {\em $d$-round Ehrenfeucht-Fra{\"\i}ss\'e game} is played on two relational structures $R_1$ and $R_2$ by two players referred to as the {\em spoiler} and the {\em duplicator}.
-In each of the $d$ rounds, the spoiler chooses an element in one of the structures and the duplicator chooses an element in the other.
-Let $x_i$ be the element of $R_1$ chosen in the $i$-th round and $y_i$ be the element of $R_2$.
-We say that the duplicator {\em wins} the game if there is a strategy for the duplicator such that the substructure of $R_1$ induced by the elements $x_1,\ldots,x_d$ is always isomorphic to the substructure of $R_2$ induced by the elements $y_1,\ldots,y_d$, with the isomorphism mapping each $x_i$ to $y_i$.
+The {\em $d$-round Ehrenfeucht-Fra{\"\i}ss\'e game} is played on two relational structures $R$ and $R'$ (of the same type) by two players, referred to as the {\em spoiler} and the {\em duplicator}.
+In each round $i=1,2,\dots d$, the spoiler chooses an element in one of the structures and the duplicator chooses an element in the other.
+Let $x_i$ and $y_i$ be the elements of $R$ and $R'$ chosen in the $i$-th round.
+We say that the duplicator {\em wins} the game if there is a strategy for the duplicator such that, for any strategy of the spoiler, the substructure of $R$ induced by the elements $x_1,\ldots,x_d$ is always isomorphic to the substructure of $R'$ induced by the elements $y_1,\ldots,y_d$, with the isomorphism mapping each $x_i$ to $y_i$.